Norviah/logger/docs/classes/Logger.md

 output if a `title` isn't set.

 Additionally, markdown syntax are supported.
-Within `content` or `options.title`, if you specify one, or more, of the following markdown syntax:
+Within `content` or `options.title`, you can specify one or more of the following markdown syntax:
 - **bold**: `**[string]**`,
 - ~~strikethrough~~: `~~[string]~~`,